Castlevania: The Dracula X Chronicles: Symphony of the Night

 Castlevania: Symphony of the Night is another unlockable game with original-style graphics like the PlayStation and Sega Saturn versions.
 It includes Maria Renard as a playable character, originally only found in the Sega Saturn version.
 Like the Xbox 360 version, "I Am the Wind" was replaced with "Mournful Serenade", a new piece composed by Michiru Yamane, as the closing theme.
 An English-recorded version of the song "Nocturne" was added, and several familiars that had been removed in previous international releases of the game were restored.

-Soundtrack
+Audio

 The original Rondo of Blood soundtrack is rearranged and remastered.
 Two new songs are also included.
 Stage 5' is given a brand new song, "Red Dawn", while Stage 7 features "MoonFight" from Castlevania Chronicles.
 The boss theme "Poison Mind" no longer plays during the battle with the bosses from the original Castlevania on Stage 6.
 It still plays, however, in the final Stage.
 The game features an option called Sound Assign; this enables players to choose songs from the game, the original Rondo of Blood, and Symphony of the Night to play in the background.
 These songs are found in the form of records hidden within the game as well as prizes for beating Boss Rush mode.